 - Star Trek: The Original Series

-- Blake's 7- The Liberator's hull was made of "Herculanium"
+- Blake's 7- The Liberator's hull is made of "Herculanium".

-- Stargate SG-1: Stargates made of Naquadah may be hard to damage but the real toughest metal is Trinium, so rare that the SGC usually alloys it with something.
-The second iris to the gate is titanium-trinium alloy, trinium-tipped darts can penetrate Kull warrior armor, heck in the episode where the metal is introduced an arrow made of trinium is fired through the stargate, goes right through bullet-proof glass and buries itself in Jack's arm.
+- Stargate SG-1.
+Stargates made of Naquadah may be hard to damage but the real toughest metal is Trinium, so rare that the SGC usually alloys it with something.
+The second iris to the gate is titanium-trinium alloy, trinium-tipped darts can penetrate Kull warrior armor.
+In the episode where the metal is introduced an arrow made of trinium is fired through the Stargate, goes right through bullet-proof glass and buries itself in Jack's arm.

-- Smallville has the aforementioned Kryptonian metals.
+- Smallville has Kryptonian metals.
 The hull of Clark's ship is so durable that even he can't scratch it and it takes kryptonite to destroy (much like himself).